Jparruda/package_qa_survey/README.md

-# What makes a great Quality Assurance (QA) Analyst?
-A Four-Year Survey in Brazilian companies
+# Return of the QA: A Comparative Analysis of Competencies and Skills for Quality Analysts in Brazil (2021–2025)

 ## Study Context